maiskt/hackathon.github.io/docs/08-NBFI.md

 + 0 ="No"

 ## ACCESS_NBFI_ALL
-Ever used a non-bank financial institution: counts respondents who have ever used a non-bank financial institution for any financial activity
+Ever used a non-bank financial institution: counts respondents who have ever used a non-bank financial institution for any financial activity.

 Levels: